 Frequently Asked Questions around “what is Specialist Disability Accommodation and what is the NDIS?”

-Specialist Disability Accommodation ‘SDA’ is for people with a disability who requires special housing needs to ensure they are able live independently and also receive support they require whilst at home in specially designed or adapted homes to help deliver their support needs.
+Specialist Disability Accommodation ‘SDA’ is for people with a disability who requires special housing needs to ensure they are able live independently within our communities and also receive support they require, whilst at home in specially designed or adapted homes to help deliver their support needs.

 If a client is assessed as requiring Specialist Disability Accommodation, funding will be included in their NDIS plan to cover any disability related housing costs that are above the ordinary costs of housing for them and their support coordinator.
 Funding is used to source the most appropriate accommodation in the market place for themselves.

 Yes.
 The SDA funding under the NDIS is a legislated commitment of Australia’s Commonwealth, State and Territory governments, set out in the NDIS SDA Rules (2-18) under the NDIS Act 2013.
 This legislation provides the foundation for government’s long-term and firm commitment to SDA funding under the NDIS.
 Beyond the legislative commitment, SDA funding enables eligible participants to achieve better outcomes while representing value for money for the NDIS saving the government and tax payers a lot of money otherwise spent on accommodating the applicants themselves.

 It is financially viable for you the taxpayer and our government of the day as it is estimated that to house one person with disability under current circumstances is around $1 million dollars per year.
 If your SDA Property is calculated to receive say $38,000 pa per participant, you are saving the government and other tax payers over $900,000 = meaning this is fully sustainable and highly viable!